-Here are five clever ways to introduce your elf on the shelf!
-Our Elf on the Shelf, Louie, comes around every Thanksgiving Day.
+Here are five ways to introduce your elf on the shelf!
+Our Elf on the Shelf, Louie, comes around every Thanksgiving Day–it’s a Christmas tradition that we have come to love.
 Though my 9 year-old knows this, he begins asking when he’ll see Louie in the summer.

 Mom, how do you think Louie is going to surprise us this year?

 Elf time is a fun time in our house, and it’s one that keeps him thinking throughout the year.
 We have about 30 fun ideas to come up with every year between Thanksgiving and Christmas and we want to make the most of them!

 How does Elf on the Shelf work?

 If you’re introducing elf on the shelf for the first time, allow me to explain it a little.
 The elf arrives on Thanksgiving Day and helps to keep Santa updated throughout the Christmas season–he typically stays until Christmas Eve, then he heads back to the North Pole.
 The elf’s job is to keep an eye on your household and report back to Santa about any misbehavior going on.
 He’s pretty much a little scout elf–keeping an eye on everyone.

 Here are some of the ideas we have come up with in the past to re-introduce our elf Louie to our family on Thanksgiving morning.
 You can also use these ideas if you’re wondering how to start elf on the shelf in your family.